Kin Canada History

 2010 Kin Canada raises over $50,000 to support Haiti earthquake relief efforts.

-February 20, 1920 The Kinsmen Club is founded in Hamilton, Ontario by Harold (Hal) Rodgers.
+February 20, 1920 The Kinsmen Club is founded in Hamilton, Ontario by Harold (Hal) Rogers.

-1926 - National Convention in Winnipeg The organization adpots a consittution and by-laws.
+1926 - National Convention in Winnipeg The organization adopts a constitution and by-laws.
 The maximum active membership age is set to 40.

 1935 The first K-40 clubs are formed and give older Kinsmen a chance to stay involved in Kin.